Call for applications for

 Deadline

 Applications will be reviewed on an incoming basis, latest two weeks after submission with a decision provided latest three weeks after submission.
-Rounds of reviews will start on 1st January and end 24th July 2023, allowing the earliest STSM to start on mid-March 2023.
+The call will be open between 20th November and 15th December 2023, allowing the earliest STSM to start on 7th January 2024.

 Evaluation